TateTaylorOH/TateTaylorOH/RICKARDCALVERTECSS.md

 ![](https://raw.githubusercontent.com/TateTaylorOH/TateTaylorOH/main/assets/images/ECSS/SheogorathsFaithful05.png)

 ***Who has appeared to Rickard in this dark hour?
-Find out next time in the finale of [RICKARD CALVERT IN THE ISLE OF MADNESS: PART V - THORON’S FAITHFUL](https://www.nexusmods.com/skyrimspecialedition/images/169422), premiering Saturday at 1:00 PM EDT!***
+Find out next time in the finale of* **RICKARD CALVERT IN THE ISLE OF MADNESS: PART V - THORON’S FAITHFUL**, *premiering Saturday at 1:00 PM EDT!*

 ---